How to Stop Being Negative: 37 Habits to Stop Negativity Forever

 There is way too much negativity in the news.
 Spend your time watching something more uplifting—or, better yet, get involved in a hobby that makes you happy and gives you a sense of purpose.

 23. Set goals.

-Make your goals small but achievable.
+Make your goals small but achievable, and then reward yourself when you succeed.
 Having goals is inherently optimistic because it allows you to continue to have faith that you will accomplish things that are out of the norm.

 24. Stop multitasking.

 Do one thing at a time, and do it well.
-When you try to multitask, you are not doing anything really well—you are just doing a lot of things to get them crossed off of your to-do list.
+When you try to multitask, you are not doing anything really well and you're also wasting your time—you are just doing a lot of things to get them crossed off of your to-do list.
 If you want to be productive and succeed, pay attention to one thing at a time.

 25. Do things that have a purpose.